kelwynOliveira/PingPong.github.io/README.md

 ## Logic Scripts
 The logic for each game is placed inside src/games/.

-## Branches
-The main branch is where all the new changes are placed.
-After some tests, if it is okay, the changes are cherry picked to the stable branch (used to create the web page).

 ## Games list
 * [Ping-Pong](https://kelwynoliveira.github.io/games.github.io/games-page/pingpong.html)
 * [Crossy Road](https://kelwynoliveira.github.io/games.github.io/games-page/croassy-road.html)